robin-hartmann/MyFS/tests/functional/README.md

 This project is intended to be used with Visual Studio Code and the following extensions are recommended:

+* [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - Integrates ESLint JavaScript into VS Code
-* [TSLint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint) - TSLint for Visual Studio Code
+* [TSLint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint) - TSLint support for Visual Studio Code

 ### Preparing the Project